 Click on the photos to make them larger

 I solder the doors shut on my boxcars.
+When we made the X29 all the door were made to not move.
+We never heard one complaint about it.
 There are plenty of plastic boxcars with opening doors to choose from.
 The boxcar is my favorite type of freight car.

 The PRR X29 in S Scale

 In 1996 I started Pennsy S Models with my friend Dan Mastrobuono to make the X29.
 It took almost 10 years to get cars made we were satisfied with but they still have lots of problems with leaning.
 For my cars I have given up on trying to get them to ride upright.

 The REA version was the car with the largest single production we made.
 They were also the cars that were completed first.
 Since researching the REA cars, I have become very interested in head end cars.
 I found that the versions of the REA car were almost as varied as the X29 freight cars.
 I simply had to model some of the variations.
 We allowed for many REA car numbers in the decal sets.
 I will even have Shadow Keystone REA cars when I am done.
 The prototype REA cars were usually very weathered and dirty.
 I tried to capture the weathering and still showcase all the details we worked so hard to get made.

 Since I knew for many years Des Plaines Hobbies was making a plastic X29 which was released in August 2013, I ordered REA cars almost exclusively.
 Detailing a plastic kit for REA service is a significant amount of additional work.
 Even with as many REA X29 as I have that would only consist 1 second class mail and baggage train leaving the rest of the layout without them.